streamr-dev/data-union-server/README.md

 Use Node 10.14.0 and NPM 6.4.1.

 Run tests with one of the following:
-* `npm run test` for all tests
+* `npm run test` for all tests that should currently pass
 * `npm run unit-tests` for just locally run unit tests of JS source files
+* `npm run integration-tests` for end-to-end tests that run against [Docker environment](https://github.com/streamr-dev/streamr-docker-dev)
+* `npm run system-tests` for end-to-end tests that run against Docker environment
 * `npm run contract-tests` for smart contract tests
-* `npm run integration-tests` for end-to-end tests that talk to internet

-Note: STREAMR_WS_URL and STREAMR_HTTP_URL should be set for integration-tests, otherwise they'll contact production instances
+Note: STREAMR_WS_URL and STREAMR_HTTP_URL really should be set for integration-tests and system-tests, otherwise they'll contact production instances